bowd/bowd.io/src/pages/leonardo-numbers/index.md

 ---
 title: Leonardo numbers and Math I wish I knew
-date: '2019-02-16'
+date: '2019-02-15'
-spoiler: I should have actually attended my math classes in high school.
+spoiler: "Part I: Understanding the math behind Leonardo heaps"
 ---

 A couple of weeks ago I ended up on [this page](http://www.keithschwarz.com/smoothsort/) about smoothsort, _thanks [hackernews](https://news.ycombinator.com) you faithful time sync._ Smoothsort is widely considered to be the greatest of the greats when it comes to both execution time and memory.
 It manages $O(n\ lg\ n)$ optimized for $O(n)$ best case and $O(n)$ memory.